Young Leaders Access Program 2020[cs_element_gap _id=”11″ ]

 Alumni Mentorship and Ongoing Support

-To further develop and execute their vision plans, Young Leaders are paired with alumni mentors, who guide them at the retreat toward creating an actionable plan.
+To further develop and implement their vision plans, Young Leaders are paired with alumni mentors, who guide them at the summer program toward creating an actionable plan.
 During the year, alumni mentors support participants by facilitating quarterly “hangouts” and ongoing remote communication.
 Alumni mentors undergo customized training prior to the start of the program in order to support team building and cultural competency.
-(12 months)

 Step 1: Application